 1. Create A List Of Keywords.
 The longer the list, the better because of the Fear Of Missing Out (FOMO).
 You don’t want to miss a single opportunity.
 Besides, you’ll only be charged if someone clicks on your ad, right?

-6. Wait For The Money To Start Pouring In.
+7. Wait For The Money To Start Pouring In.
 That’s it.
-We are done here.

 What’s The Least Risk – Highest Reward Advertising Strategy?

 You would be much better off to have one great keyword that’s bringing in business instead of 1,000 keywords that are just draining your budget.

 1. Understand The Limitations.
 How does this work?
 You have a very small ad space to work with.
 At best you can only tempt someone or arouse their curiosity.
 Create a specific landing page for each ad that more fully describes your offer and contains a call to action.
 A dedicated landing page gives you the opportunity to expand on the ad and make it much more effective – but only if it matches what the ad promises.

 2. Make Sure Everything Matches.
 The ad has to match the keyword, which in turn has to match the page it delivers traffic to.
 If you mix up a bunch of ads in one ad group, then some of those won’t match the keyword at all which causes confusion, which decreases the effectiveness.

 3. Start Small.
 Run some tests where you limit the amount of spending.
 If you create a test limited to $100 it should produce ten times those results when you fund that campaign with $1,000.
 Maybe start with one keyword.
 If the test doesn’t succeed – it doesn’t meet your expectations or clearly falters at some stage, make some changes and try another experiment.
 Repeat until you are happy with the results then “grab the throttle”.